X-Ray Tech Degree Programs

 While associate's degrees are the most common degree in this field, according to the U.S. Bureau of Labor Statistics (BLS), some states may only require a certificate to take the X-ray tech licensing test.
 Bachelor's degree programs in radiologic technology are also available for X-ray technicians looking for leadership or management positions.

 X-ray tech programs focus on courses like anatomy and physiology, patient positioning, imaging, pathology and radiation protection.
 Additional course topics cover patient care, medical law and ethics, patient confidentiality and medical terminology.
 Students seeking X-ray technology or radiologic technology programs can also check for programs accredited by the Joint Review Committee on Education in Radiologic Technology.
 This commission accredits certificate, associate's and bachelor's degree programs.

 X-Ray Tech Career Overview

-X-ray techs work in medical facilities and use radiology equipment to take X-rays and radiographs of patients as direct by a physician or radiologist.
+X-ray techs work in medical facilities and use radiology equipment to take X-rays and radiographs of patients as directed by a physician or radiologist.
 In order to produce X-rays, the X-ray technician must successfully set up the medical equipment in an appropriate manner, which involves avoiding radiation exposure on the patient, as well as positioning the patient in a way that produces the most efficient radiograph.

 X-ray and radiologic technicians may also be in charge of conducting office work, such as keeping computerized records and setting up stations for physician use.
-They may also prepare work schedules, manage the radiologic department within a hospital and evaluate purchased equipment within hospitals, community health centers and private physician offices.
+They may also prepare work schedules, manage the radiologic department within a hospital and evaluate purchased equipment within hospitals, community health centers and private physicians' offices.